 By far the most intelligent and enjoyable festival of film I have been to.
 The range of films showed a real imagination in programming, and the festival managed to attract an extraordinary range of top-class filmmaking from around the world.
 And all this happened in a tiny town in the middle of America which was completely involved in the festival -- and also gave fantastic parties.
 It's a brilliant idea for a festival, completely unique, and I loved it.

 My love for True/False runs deep - from the smart programming, passionate audiences, inspired buskers, and fabulous venues.
-Screening at the Missouri after the Free Agent Brass Band performed was one of my great joys of 2010.

 Over the past few years, True/False has come to occupy an unshakable place in the hearts of many of us who make documentaries.
 Few festivals are guided by truer motives and none are organized by a team of people more deeply committed to documentaries.